salman1s2h/assettracker/README.md

 Then insatll all python package by bellow command cmd : pip install -r requirements.txt
 Create .env file and create variable which are we using in setting.py like DATABASE_NAME,DATABASE_USER,DATABASE_PASSWORD etc..
-I am using postgres DATABASE and my look like bellow 'default': {
+I am using postgres DATABASE and it look like bellow 'default': {
          'ENGINE': 'django.db.backends.postgresql',
          'NAME': os.getenv('DATABASE_NAME'),